 - Do I need to fill out an application for each child?
 No. Complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: New Paltz Central School District, 196 Main Street New Paltz, NY 12561 845-256-4050

 - Who can get free meals?
 All children in households receiving benefits from SNAP, the Food Distribution Program on Indian Reservations or TANF, can get free meals regardless of your income.
+Categorical eligibility for free meal benefits is extended to all children in a household when the application lists an Assistance Program’s case number for any household member.
 Also, your children can get free meals if your household’s gross income is within the free limits on the Federal Income Eligibility Guidelines.
+Households with children who are categorically eligible through an Other Source Categorically Eligible designation, as defined by law, may be eligible for free benefits and should contact the SFA for assistance in receiving benefits.

 - Can homeless, runaway, and migrant children get free meals?
 Yes, children who meet the definition of homeless, runaway, or migrant qualify for free meals.
 If you haven’t been told your children will get free meals, please call or e-mail Connie Hayes, Director of Pupil Personnel Services (845) 256-4040 to see if they qualify.